Madani–Iqbal debate: Debate

-After this, Iqbal took back his objection to Madani and gave a statement which was published in Daily Ehsan on 28 March 1938: "I have not advised Muslims to accept the territorial nationalism" (Maūlana Madani).
-"After this clarification, I have no right to raise an objection to him (Maūlana Madani)."
+After this, Iqbal took back his objection to Madani and gave a statement which was published in Daily Ehsan on 28 March 1938: "I have not advised Muslims to accept the territorial nationalism."
+(Maūlana Madani) "After this clarification, I have no right to raise an objection to him (Maūlana Madani)."

 Iqbal, in this last statement, said: "In deference to Maūlana Madani, I am not behind his devoted followers."
 And through this statement, Iqbal terminated the debate with Maūlana Madani.
-Iqbal passed away after a few days.
+Iqbal died after a few days.
 His unpublished poetry was compiled and published as Gift from Hijaz posthumously.
 The compilers, being part of the bitter political divide of the late 1930s, included that vitriolic verse against Madani in Gift from Hijaz without any clarification in the light of the last statement of Iqbal.